-Due to the reduced amount of data available (Chetumal station is available again from 25th November), the antenna pattern has been computed by processing the last 3 cycles of data.
+Due to the reduced amount of data available, the antenna pattern has been computed by processing the last 2 cycles of data.

 The antenna patterns for Mid and Aft beams at ascending passes are quite similar to the ones obtained before the degradation attitude occurred during cycle 60.
 The antenna patterns show a flat profile, within 0.5 dB with a small slope at near range for the Aft beam.
 Degradation of the Fore beam at ascending passes is due to limited amount of data.